 Sodium is associated more with basic strength and power.
 Some would say this is also the expression of the love of the Creator.
 It is represented by the adrenal glands, which are far more than just the fight-or-flight glands, as is taught in physiology classes and medical schools.

 Potassium is more associated with the quality of will.
 Will is a human answer to the love of the Creator.
 To be fully human, one must develop the will and direct it properly.
-Nutritional balancing encourages this in many ways.
+Development encourages this in many ways.
 Potassium is represented more by the thyroid gland, which has a lot to do with potassium regulation.

 This philosophical diversion is discussed in more detail in a separate article entitled Love And Will.